-Purpose of this buildpack
+Purpose of This Buildpack

 You might need to specify a SSH private key in the Build Environment of your application (the environment used when your application’s container is being built).
 The SSH private key buildpack lets you specify such key.

 This buildpack is especially useful when your application needs to access a private gem or a private npm module.
+It makes the SSH key available during the build phase.
+The SSH key will not be available during the execution phase.

 This buildpack is designed to be used in conjunction with one or more additional buildpacks, thanks to the multi buildpack.